Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe GeForce 830M should in theory perform just a bit faster than the GeForce 8500 GT overall. (explain)
+Memory BandwidthIn theory, the GeForce 830M should perform a small bit faster than the GeForce 8500 GT in general. (explain)

-Texel RateThe GeForce 830M is much (approximately 357%) more effective at texture filtering than the GeForce 8500 GT. (explain)
+Texel RateThe GeForce 830M is quite a bit (about 357%) faster with regards to AF than the GeForce 8500 GT. (explain)

-Pixel RateIf running with a high resolution is important to you, then the GeForce 830M is superior to the GeForce 8500 GT, and very much so. (explain)
+Pixel RateIf running with a high screen resolution is important to you, then the GeForce 830M is a better choice, by far. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison